-- Application Form,
+- Application Form

-- Application Fee,
+- Application Fee

-- 1st year rent fee, and
+- 1st year rent fee

 For more detailed information please review our Frequently Asked Questions.

 Once the application is received a review is conducted.
 Any deficiencies are determined and corrected by the client prior to the application being accepted for recording.

 A land status of the application area is conducted to determine if the coal rights are held by the crown.
-If the application is over crown owned coal, Land Referrals are sent out to numerous agencies as well as any First Nations in the application area.
+If the application is over crown owned coal, land referrals are sent out to numerous agencies, as well as any First Nations in the application area.
 The applicant may be contacted if issues or amendments to the application are required.